Set up Adaptive Acceleration

 text/*

-You may be using A/B testing to compare two versions of a webpage or app against each other to determine which one performs better.
+You can use A/B testing to compare two versions of a webpage or app against each other to determine which one performs better.
 If you'd like to include Adaptive Acceleration-related data in your A/B testing model, enable it based on how you've set it up in your Ion property.

 Cloudlets bring a site's business logic closer to the end user by placing it on the edge of the content delivery platform.
 Akamai offers several Cloudlets you can configure to support A/B testing: